Den of Lions · Chapter 5

 Danel stood in the corridor and breathed.

 His System window had recorded the encounter.
-A new notification sat beneath the Bond Progress: Veiled Realm scan detected.
+A new notification sat beneath Bond Progress: Veiled Realm scan detected.
 Source: Hollow Path practitioner (Rank A).
 Duration: 5 seconds.
 Assessment: Inconclusive.

 Above him, in the magician's wing, someone was making a decision about him.
 Below him, in the eastern alcove, the wrongness pulsed like a second heartbeat.